 Welcome to aurel's documentation!

 Aurel is an open source Python package for numerical relativity analysis.
-Designed with ease of use in mind, it will automatically calculate any relativistic term your heart desires.
+Designed with ease of use in mind, it will automatically calculate relativistic terms.

 Installation